 Debarment may be for a period of up to five years.

-C. Any person who has been debarred and who owns or; has custody of an animal requiring licensure under Chapter 8.04 in violation of a debarment order is guilty of a class B misdemeanor.
+A person who has been served with a notice of debarment may appeal the debarment pursuant to the administrative hearing procedures found in Title 1, Chapter 16 of this code.
+C. Any person who has been debarred and who owns or has custody of an animal requiring licensure under Chapter 8.04 in violation of a debarment order is guilty of a Class B misdemeanor.

-8.09.060 Seizure and disposition-Written evaluation criteria.
+8.09.60 Seizure and disposition-Written evaluation criteria.

-- A. An animal that has been classified as dangerous that bites or attacks a person or another animal may be seized by the appropriate animal control agency in accordance with standard and objective written criteria prepared by the division in accordance with the requirements of this ordinance. - B. The division shall prepare written criteria or standards to objectively evaluate the facts and circumstances surrounding a bite or other attack by an animal.
-The evaluation criteria shall include bite or attack severity, observed animal behavior, animal history, animal owner's background or history, and such other circumstances as may be appropriate, based on current professional standards.
-Aggravating and mitigating circumstances for each evaluation criteria shall be rated on a numerical scale in such a way that all circumstances and facts may be
+- A. An animal that has been classified as dangerous that bites or attacks a person or another animal may be seized by the appropriate animal control agency in accordance with standard and objective written criteria prepared by the division in accordance with the requirements of this ordinance. - B. The division shall prepare written policy standards to objectively evaluate the facts and circumstances surrounding a bite or other attack by an animal.
+Evaluation criteria developed in the division's written policies may be used to give directionto animal services, based on a numerical score, to determine what type of action shall be taken, including the issuing of a citation, filing criminal charges, animal impound, and animal destruction.